2022 Election Season

-As we prepare for the 2018 election season, the City of Orono is offering paid work opportunities.
+As we prepare for the 2022 election season, the City of Orono offers paid work opportunities.
 Election Judges are needed; please complete the online application, if you are interested in working during the upcoming election season.

 Contact Anna Carlson in the Administration Department for more information.

 Election judges are essential to our democracy.
-Election judges are official that staff local polling places, administer election procedures and ensure that the rights of voters are protected on Election Day.
+Election judges are officials that staff local polling places, administer election procedures and ensure that the rights of voters are protected on Election Day.

 Duties of an Election Judge